okolvik-avento/pages/2022-06-05-creating-iis-userdumps.md

 The rule will start monitoring immediately.
 Open the folder where you selected to store logs.

 ## DebugDiag Analysis
-You can use DebugDiag Analysis to get information about the dumps
+You can use DebugDiag Analysis (installed with DebugDiag) to get information about the dumps

 ![analysis.png]({{site.baseurl}}/analysis.png)